brunoleite/cooking/_recipes/whole-wheat-pancake.md

 ## Directions
 1. In a large bowl whisk together the flour, baking powder, salt and sugar.
-2. In a separate bowl whisk together the egg, milk, and melted butter.
+2. In a separate bowl whisk together the egg, milk, and canola oil.
 3. Make a well in the center of the dry ingredients and then pour in the egg mixture, all at once, and stir (with a rubber spatula or wooden spoon) just until combined.
 The batter should have some small lumps.
 (Do not over mix the batter or the pancakes will be tough.)
 4. Heat a frying pan or griddle over medium high heat until a few sprinkles of water dropped on the pan or griddle splatter.
 Adjust the temperature as needed.
 Can also use an electric griddle with the temperature set at 350 degrees F (180 degrees C).
 Using a piece of paper towel or a pastry brush, lightly brush the pan with oil (or spray with a non stick vegetable spray.)
 5. Using a small ladle or scoop, pour about 1/4 cup (60 ml) of pancake batter onto the hot pan, spacing the pancakes a few inches apart.
 When the bottoms of the pancakes are brown and bubbles start to appear on the top surfaces of the pancakes (2-3 minutes), turn over.
 Cook until lightly browned (about 1-2 minutes).